On {\Gamma}-embeddings and partial actions of function spaces

 Moreover, $\theta$ is a nice partial action whenever $X$ is open in $Z$.
 We say that $\theta$ is the {\it restriction of $\mu$ to $X$}}. \end{example}

-As mentioned in the introduction, a positive answer to the problem of determining whether a given partial action is a restriction of a global action was established in \cite[Theorem 1.1]{AB} and independently in \cite[Section 3.1]{KL}.
+As mentioned in the introduction, a positive answer to the problem of determining whether a given partial action arises as a restriction of a global action was established in \cite[Theorem 1.1]{AB} and independently in \cite[Section 3.1]{KL}.
 For the reader's convenience, we recall their construction below.

-Let $\theta$ be a { topological} partial action of $G$ on a topological space $X$, and let us consider the following equivalence relation on $ G\times X$:
+Let $\theta$ be a topological partial action of $G$ on a topological space $X$, and let us consider the following equivalence relation on $ G\times X$:

 The equivalence class of $(g,x)$ is denoted by $[g,x]$.
-The {\it enveloping space} or the {\it globalization} of $X$ is the set $X_G=(G\times X)/R,$ endowed with the quotient topology.
+The {\it enveloping space} or the {\it globalization} of $X$ is the set $X_G=(G\times X)/R$, endowed with the quotient topology.
 By \cite[Proposition 3.9 (iii)]{KL} the map

-is a continuous action of $G$ on $X_G$, which is called the {\it enveloping action} of $\theta.$
+is a continuous action of $G$ on $X_G$, which is called the {\it enveloping action} of $\theta$.

 The quotient map

 is continuous and open by \cite[Proposition 3.9 (ii)]{KL}.
 Moreover, it follows from \cite[Proposition 3.9 (i)]{KL} that the map